jungjae01eng/BostonU-EK125/README.md

 # MATLAB_ENG_EK_125
-ENG EK 125 is one of the required courses at Boston University for Engineering students.
-We focused on MATLAB, C, and Machine Learning.
+ENG EK 125 is one of the required courses at Boston University for Engineering students, in which we focus on MATLAB, C, and Machine Learning.
+This repository will only contain MATLAB.